-- Shareholder details
+- shareholder details

-4. Confirmation statement filing deadline
+Confirmation statement filing deadline

-The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the ‘made up’ date of your last annual return.
-This is date on which you confirm that all information held on pubic record is correct.
+The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the anniversary of the ‘made up’ date of your last confirmation statement.
+This is the date on which you confirm that all information held on public record is correct.

 Each year thereafter, your confirmation date will fall on the anniversary of your previous confirmation date.
-You have 14 days after this date to deliver the statement to Companies House
+You have 14 days after this date to deliver the statement to Companies House.

-5. Who is responsible for filing a confirmation statement?
+Who is responsible for filing a confirmation statement?

-Company directors, company secretaries and designated LLP members are legally responsible for ensuring a confirmation statement is delivered to Companies House, either online or by post, each year.
+Company directors, company secretaries, and designated LLP members are legally responsible for ensuring a confirmation statement is delivered to Companies House, either online or by post, each year.
 It must reach Companies House no later than 14 days after the confirmation date.

 The registrar may take steps to strike the company or LLP from the register.
 Company officers may also face personal prosecution for failing to maintain their legal duties.

-6. What if I don’t have any changes to report?
+What if I don’t have any changes to report?

-7. How do I file a confirmation statement?
+How do I file a confirmation statement?

 Confirmation statements can be delivered to Companies House in one of three ways: